islamay/pomoify/README.md

 2. pnpm

+### Running locally

 1. Navigate to the project directory
 2. run the following command :
 ```cmd
 pnpm install
 pnpm run dev
 ```
+3. Pomoify is running and the url can be accessed in the local network (well, depend on your firewall setting)